PranayD1807/PranayD1807/README.md

 ### :man_technologist: About Me :
 I am a Full Stack Developer (Flutter & MERN ) <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.
-- :telescope: I’m a Third Year CSE Student in IIIT SONEPAT and contributing to frontend and backend for building web and android applications.
+- :telescope: I’m a B.Tech Graduate from IIIT SONEPAT and contributing to frontend and backend for building web and android applications.

 - :seedling: Exploring Various Techstack.